MDALAMIN2526/ERPNext/README.md

 ### Containerized Installation

-Use docker to deploy CMPERP in production or for development of [Frappe](https://github.com/frappe/frappe) apps.
+Use docker to deploy CPMERP in production or for development of [Frappe](https://github.com/frappe/frappe) apps.
 See https://github.com/frappe/frappe_docker for more details.

 ### Manual Install

 The Easy Way: our install script for bench will install all dependencies (e.g. MariaDB).
 See https://github.com/frappe/bench for more details.

-New passwords will be created for the CMPERP "Administrator" user, the MariaDB root user, and the frappe user (the script displays the passwords and saves them to ~/frappe_passwords.txt).
+New passwords will be created for the CPMERP "Administrator" user, the MariaDB root user, and the frappe user (the script displays the passwords and saves them to ~/frappe_passwords.txt).

 ## Learning and community

-1. [Frappe School](https://frappe.school) - Learn Frappe Framework and CMPERP from the various courses by the maintainers or from the community.
+1. [Frappe School](https://frappe.school) - Learn Frappe Framework and CPMERP from the various courses by the maintainers or from the community.
-2. [Official documentation](https://docs.cpmerp.com/) - Extensive documentation for CMPERP.
+2. [Official documentation](https://docs.cpmerp.com/) - Extensive documentation for CPMERP.
-3. [Discussion Forum](https://discuss.cpmerp.com/) - Engage with community of CMPERP users and service providers.
+3. [Discussion Forum](https://discuss.cpmerp.com/) - Engage with community of CPMERP users and service providers.
 4. [Telegram Group](https://cpmerp_public.t.me) - Get instant help from huge community of users.